Working At Height

 This online working at height course provides the knowledge staff need to work at heights safely.

 PLEASE NOTE: This Working at Height eLearning course has been designed for those requiring fall protection.
-For those working at height but not using harnesses or fall protection our Ladder Safety awareness course is recommended.
+For those working at height but not using harnesses or fall protection our Ladder Safety awareness course is a better option.

 Everyone who works at height, or who supervises work at height.

-Falls from height is the biggest cause of workplace fatalities accounting for 28% (RIDDOR 2012-17).
-In 2016/17, 25 fatalities occurred that were associated with working at height in UK workplaces.
+Falls from height are the biggest cause of workplace fatalities accounting for 28% (RIDDOR 2018-19).

 Remember: Working at Height means working in any places that a person could fall a distance and it is liable to cause personal injury.
 For example, you are considered to be working at height if you are:

 - Working on a ladder, roof, scaffold, platform, etc..